-Figure 9 above is an exemplary visualization of what such an ownership group competence profile might look like - this matrix is something that should be developed with the family.
+Figure 9 above is an exemplary visualization of what such an ownership group competence profile might look like-this matrix is something that should be developed with the family.

-Once the competence landscape has been assessed, the task at hand is to - in collaboration with the family - develop an ownership competence development plan, which also details different ways of acquiring those competences that are still lacking need to be evaluated (for a comprehensive overview of internal and external ways to acquire different ownership competences, see Appendix H).
-Options include formal education (e.g., university programs such as (Executive) MBA's for business family members, ownership competence as well as governance seminars, family dynamics courses), informal exchanges with peers (this could be institutionalized, e.g., through Young Presidents' Organization (YPO) meetings or roundtables of local/regional business families), or mentoring (see Appendix H for a complete overview).
-While there are many ways in which ownership competences can be acquired, the best way depends on the type and the level of competence needed, the timeframe, and aspects such as current and future role requirements.
+Once the competence landscape has been assessed, the task at hand is to collaborate with the family to develop an ownership competence development plan, which also details different ways of acquiring those competences that are still lacking (for a comprehensive overview of internal and external ways to acquire different ownership competences, see Appendix H).
+Options include formal education (e.g., university programs such as (Executive) MBA's for business family members, ownership competence, as well as governance seminars and family dynamics courses), informal exchanges with peers (this could be institutionalized, e.g., through Young Presidents' Organization (YPO) meetings or roundtables of local/ regional business families), or mentoring (see Appendix H for a complete overview).
+While there are many ways in which ownership competences can be acquired, the best way for your client depends on the type and the level of competence needed, the timeframe, and aspects such as current and future role requirements.

 It is our belief that a more inclusive approach is more beneficial for most families, which is why we suggest that the plan ideally includes all family members, whether they are current or future shareholders (i.e., children of all ages) or not (e.g., in-laws).
-And while we have highlighted this point many times throughout the report: This process, too, can be leveraged to the benefit of the family, if we refuse to treat it as a mere means to an end (i.e., to create the ownership competence development plan).
-The process can be an incredibly powerful tool in unifying the family if family members feel that they are given a voice, and when they feel engaged and emotionally committed - this requires them to be able to safely express their opinions and feelings, which creates mutual trust.
+And while we have highlighted this point many times throughout the report, this process, too, can be leveraged to the benefit of the family, if we refuse to treat it as a mere means to an end.
+The process can be an incredibly powerful tool in unifying the family.
+When family members feel that they are given a voice, when they feel engaged and emotionally committed, they are able to safely express their opinions and feelings.
+This creates mutual trust.